MD-CWI/afivo-streamer/documentation/tools.md

 ## afivo/tools/plot_raw_data.py

-This script can be used to visualize and convert Silo files from Python, see @ref documentation/output_and_visualization.md
+This script can be used to visualize and convert Silo files from Python, see [output and visualization](documentation/output_and_visualization.md).

 ## bolsig_convert.py